Over 50% of Employees Quit Due to Bad Managers: 4 Studies

 DDI World, a global leadership consulting firm, has worked with managers and leaders for decades, helping them develop effective leadership skills.

-Their study involving over a thousand employees who left their jobs found that 57% of employees quit due to bad managers.
+Their study involving over a thousand workers who left their jobs found that 57% of employees quit due to bad managers.
 Moreover, 14% of these employees had left multiple jobs because of poor management practices.

 The study shows that leadership and employee loyalty are closely linked, with management having a significant impact on employees’ mental peace and satisfaction.
 I have also encountered numerous employees seeking to switch jobs due to poor management.